 I drew participants from several sources.
 I found some through academic contacts, and a contact in English as a Second Language program.
-I also directly recruited from American and Somali malls, and recruited through other participants.
+I also directly recruited from American and Somali malls, and used limited snowball sampling.
 Recruiting from several different sources allowed me to sidestep the bias inherent in snowball sampling and increase the diversity of my sample.
+(In fact, no participant knew more than one other participant.)
 However, this method limited my control over the sample.
 Particularly in the Somali mall, where direct recruitment was most successful, I was obliged to accept any participant who allowed me to interview them.
-I also conducted some of my research under less than ideal conditions-many of the women were willing to offer only limited time and several were unwilling to let me record their voice, owing to religious and cultural conventions.
+I also conducted some of my research under less than ideal conditions-many of the women offered only limited time and several were unwilling to let me record their voice, owing to religious and cultural conventions.
 Thus, my final sample was somewhat more diverse than I expected.
 All of the women fit my basic criteria, but some were refugees, others were immigrants, and others were in the United States only to complete their education, after which they planned to return to Africa.
 While this diversity yielded several interesting themes, future research might focus on a more specific population.